devstructure/blueprint-io/README.md

 # Blueprint I/O

+## `blueprint-io` moves blueprints around

+* Centralized configuration management.
+* Export and backup server configurations.
+* Push and pull blueprints anywhere.
+* Bootstrap servers painlessly.

-Blueprint I/O pushes and pulls blueprints to and from a remote Blueprint I/O Server, making it easy to share and reuse blueprints on different machines.
+Blueprint I/O pushes and pulls blueprints to and from a Blueprint I/O Server, making it easy to use blueprints anywhere.
 DevStructure provides a free Blueprint I/O Server at <https://devstructure.com>, which stores blueprints in Amazon S3.
-Alternatively, you can supply your own backend server.
+Alternatively, you can build your own backend server using the Blueprint I/O API.

 ## Usage